 |Virgil van Dijk||27||90||91||CB||Liverpool|

 |Alex Sandro||28||85||85||LB||Piemonte Calcio|

 Best defenders to buy in FIFA 20 Career Mode

 Many of the world’s best defenders are nearing the end of their illustrious careers, which doesn’t really fit with a road to glory career mode.
 Here are a few ideas for players to pick up with different clubs with all kinds of budgets:

 Either one of this Leipzig pair are great to add to your squad in any top-tier career mode.
 They’re both tall, fast, strong, and decent on the ball.
-Konate is the better of the two in terms of starting overall, but they both have the same high potential.
+After a quality first half of the season, Upamecano has overtaken Konate in terms of starting overall, but they both have the similarly high potential.

 Moving across to Dortmund, Manuel Akanji is another great young centre back with tons of room to grow.
 He’s a solid, if expensive, buy for any big club across europe.
 It’s not the most realistic signing after the sale of Diallo in the summer, but a fun one nonetheless.

 - Jonathan Tah – 24 – CB – 81/86 – Leverkusen